 Louis Farrakhan

 Born in New York City, the younger of two sons of Sarah Mae Manning and Percival Clark, immigrants from the Anglo-Caribbean islands.
 His mother was born in Saint Kitts, while his father was Jamaican.
 The couple separated before their second son was born.
-He was an outstanding Boston English High School student and then attended Winston-Salem Teacher's College.
+He was an outstanding Boston English High School student who attended Winston-Salem Teacher's College.
 Farrakhan was an excellent musician; he played the violin and was a calypso singer.
 As a singer, he earned his livelihood before converting to the Nation of Islam (NOI) in the 1950s.
 He quickly worked his way up to a leadership position, becoming the minister of the Boston mosque.

 He loudly denounced Malcolm X after the latter split with Elijah Muhammad in 1963.
 He soon assumed leadership of the Harlem mosque, which Malcolm had previously led.
 After Elijah Muhammad died in 1975, he briefly supported Muhammad's son and designated successor, Warith Muhammad, as leader of the Nation of Islam.
 Shortly after Warith Muhammad began accepting whites as members within the Nation of Islam, now renamed the World Community of Al-Islam in the West, Farrakhan split from him and established a rival organization with about 10,000 members.